MJeat/Documentation/Cyber-Projects/AWS-Mini-Enterprise-Production-Setup/Github-Version/3-Building-FullStack-System.md

 <br> <img width="1153" height="562" alt="Screenshot 2026-02-16 125339" src="https://github.com/user-attachments/assets/8d82ce84-a209-48eb-8611-06b06c869257" />

 In real production, you should save the script files and their modules in the /opt directory.
 This directory is for hosting servers.
 Make sure you create another directory to store the server files.
-In this case, we created a server/ directory.
+In this case, we created a server/ directory. <br>
 **Note: You may need to do your own research, as this might flag errors.**

 You can create a new server.js or move it into the /opt directory.

 **Moving Method:**
 ```
 sudo mv ~/company-api/package.json /opt/server/